JayeshKakkad-Rotoclear/Rotoclear-C-Pro-Docs/docs/index.md

-# RotoClear Camera Server Documentation
+# Rotoclear C Pro Server Documentation

-Welcome to the comprehensive documentation for the RotoClear camera server system - an industrial-grade camera control and streaming platform for medical, surgical, and industrial imaging applications.
+Welcome to the comprehensive documentation for the Rotoclear C Pro server system - an industrial-grade camera control and streaming platform for industrial imaging applications.

 ## Overview

-RotoClear is a high-performance camera server built with the Nim programming language, providing:
+C Pro is a high-performance camera server built with the Nim programming language, providing:

 - **Real-time video streaming** via RTSP, WebRTC, and ONVIF protocols
 - **High-quality recording** with multiple formats and metadata tagging